LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 This program is constructed to solve the problem with the DIRK solver.
-Implicit subsystems are solved using a Newton iteration with the SUNLINSOL_DENSE dense linear solver module via the ARKDLS interface; a routine is provided to ARKDLS to supply the Jacobian matrix.
+Implicit subsystems are solved using a Newton iteration with the SUNLINSOL_DENSE dense linear solver module via the ARKStep interface; a routine is provided to ARKStep to supply the Jacobian matrix.

 The problem is run using scalar relative and absolute tolerances of :math:`rtol=10^{-4}` and :math:`atol=10^{-11}`, respectively.